MicrosoftDocs/biztalk-docs/biztalk/core/how-to-analyze-multiple-objects-of-the-same-type-in-a-business-rule.md

 ---
+description: "Learn more about: How to Analyze Multiple Objects of the Same Type in a Business Rule"
 title: "How to Analyze Multiple Objects of the Same Type in a Business Rule | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"